Nationalism: Political science

 Many political scientists have theorized about the foundations of the modern nation-state and the concept of sovereignty.
 The concept of nationalism in political science draws from these theoretical foundations.
 Philosophers like Machiavelli, Locke, Hobbes, and Rousseau conceptualized the state as the result of a "social contract" between rulers and individuals.
-Max Weber provides the most commonly used definition of the state, "that human community which successfully lays claim to the monopoly of legitimate physical violence within a certain territory".
-According to Benedict Anderson, nations are "Imagined Communities", or socially constructed institutions.
+Max Weber provided the most commonly used definition of the state as "that human community which successfully lays claim to the monopoly of legitimate physical violence within a certain territory".
+In Imagined Communities: Reflections on the Origin and Spread of Nationalism (1983), Benedict Anderson writes that nations are socially constructed communities imagined by people who perceive themselves as part of a group.
+Anderson analyzed the rise of nationalism in relation to the emergence of print capitalism and the proliferation of printed media in vernacular languages.

+Contemporary scholarship often describes the core political principle underlying these developments as the alignment between a political community and the authority that governs it.
+In this view, a stable state rests on the consent of a population that recognizes itself as a distinct collective with a legitimate claim to self-rule.
+This does not imply uniformity of opinion or culture, but rather a shared framework of belonging that enables democratic participation, defense of sovereignty, and resistance to both external domination and internal authoritarianism.

 Many scholars have noted the relationship between state-building, war, and nationalism.
 John Etherington argues nationalism is inherently exclusionary and thus potentially violent, while Jeffrey Herbst posits that external threats can foster nationalist sentiment: "External threats have such a powerful effect on nationalism because people realize in a profound manner that they are under threat because of who they are as a nation; they are forced to recognize that it is only as a nation that they can successfully defeat the threat".
 With increased external threats, the state's extractive capacities increase.
 He links the lack of external threats to countries in Sub-Saharan Africa, post-independence, to weak state nationalism and state capacity.
 Barry Posen argues that nationalism increases the intensity of war, and that states deliberately promote nationalism with the aim of improving their military capabilities.
 Most new nation-states since 1815 have emerged through decolonization.

 Adria Lawrence has argued that nationalism in the colonial world was spurred by failures of colonial powers to extend equal political rights to the subjects in the colonies, thus prompting them to pursue independence.
-Michael Hechter has argued similarly that "peripheral nationalisms" formed when empires prevented peripheral regions from having autonomy and local rule.
+Michael Hechter has argued similarly that "peripheral nationalisms" formed when empires prevented peripheral regions from enjoying political autonomy and local rule.